Ericsson/ove-tutorial/README.md

 | codechecker.complete | Bash completion script    |
 | codechecker.help     | Help text for codechecker |

-Now we can issue the "ove codechecker" command like this:
+We just created a new OVE command!
+Now we can issue our new "ove codechecker" like this:

     $ ove codechecker <tab><tab>
     libevent ncurses tmux